Transport of organelles by elastically coupled motor proteins: A generic model for a cargo elastically coupled to N motor proteins

+Because $\overline{D_1}$ is a function of $\kappa$, the nature of the dependence of $\sigma_f$ on $\kappa$ is not obvious from eq.\ref{c4e31}.
+However, as we will see later from numerical simulation that, $\sigma_f(N)$ is an increasing function of $\kappa$ and $N$.

-{\it (iv) Stall force for a cargo pulled by $N$ motors}: To determine the stall force $f^N_s$ corresponding to vanishing cargo velocity, i.e., $\overline{V_0}=0$, we put the RHS of Eq.\ref{19} is equated to zero, the solution of which may be denoted $\Delta_s(\kappa)$.
-Then, from the LHS, the stall force is given by $f_s(\kappa)=N\kappa\Delta_s(\kappa)$.
-The exact expression for stall force in Model I turns out to be,
+{\it (iv) Stall force:} To determine the expression for stall force $f^N_s$ (force corresponding to vanishing cargo velocity, i.e., $V_{\rm avr}=0$) within this formalism, we put the RHS of eq.\ref{c4e23} to zero, the solution of which may be denoted $\Delta_s(\kappa)$.
+Then, from the LHS, the stall force is given by $f_s(\kappa)=-N\kappa \ell \Delta_s(\kappa)$: after substitution of $\Delta_s(\kappa)$ we find the stall force to be